ZAGsi/BlenderSLAM/README.md

 # blender_stereo_ptam
-This repository can be used to create point clouds using the Blender environment.
+This repository can be used to create point clouds using stereovision in the Blender environment.
 It currently uses the Stereo-PTAM algorithm developed by https://github.com/uoip/stereo_ptam.

 ## Requirements
 * Blender